telerik/blazor-docs/components/grid/columns/virtual.md

 The targeted scenario is for Grid with big volume of columns, since the performance improvement will be most significant there.

->caption Basic setup of the Virtual Columns
+>caption Basic setup of the Virtualized Columns

 ````CSHTML
 @*Observe the behavior of the Grid with enabled ColumnVirtualization*@